TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 How would we mock this class, and in particular its "iter" method?

-To configure the values returned from the iteration (implicit in the call to :class:`list`), we need to configure the object returned by the call to ``foo.iter()``.
+To configure the values returned kutoka the iteration (implicit in the call to :class:`list`), we need to configure the object returned by the call to ``foo.iter()``.

     >>> mock_foo = MagicMock()